- Cheapest car insurance in New York for a bad driving record

 Cheapest car insurance in New York with a reckless driving conviction

-Progressive offers the cheapest rates for drivers with reckless driving convictions at $1,468.
+Progressive offers the cheapest rates for drivers with reckless driving convictions at $1,468 per year.

 Cheapest car insurance in New York with bad credit

-Check out the table below to see how your credit score affects New York car insurance.
+Check the table below to see how credit scores impact car insurance costs in New York.

 Cheapest car insurance after an accident in New York

-Progressive has the lowest rates after an accident at $1,612.
-State Farm also has affordable rates at $2,266.
+Progressive has the lowest rates after an accident at $1,612 a year.
+State Farm also has affordable rates at $2,266 a year.

 Drivers with accidents on their driving records see higher rates than drivers who avoid crashes.
 While car insurance increases after one accident, multiple accidents significantly increase rates.